rubinj30/Blackjack/README.md

 http://jackblackblackjack.bitballoon.com/

 ## Background
 This was my first project for my Web Development course at General Assembly.

 ## What I learned
-- Planning ahead and focusing on User Stories will pay off in the end
+- Planning ahead and focusing on user stories will pay off in the end
 - How Object-Oriented Programming can be very beneficial for larger projects
 - Became comfortable with manipulating the DOM
 - Put out a working product and not be afraid to do major refactoring to clean up, make it more efficient, or add new features

 ## Technologies/Frameworks used
 - JavaScript
 - jQuery
 - Materialize
 - HTML/CSS
-- BootStrap

 ## Future development
 - Add API calls for weather widgets showing current weather to popular gambling destinations